Bimodal Camera Pose Prediction for Endoscopy

 where $\mu_{\tau}$ denotes the median over all steps $\tau$, $trans$ and $Rot$ denote the translation and rotation components of a projection matrix, and $||.||$ denotes the 2-norm.
 The ATE measures drift and the overall consistency of the predicted trajectory; however, it is prone to outliers.
 More robust than the ATE is the RTE.
 It measures the magnitude of the difference between the predicted and actual relative pose per step and reflects translation and rotation errors on a local level.
 As we do not apply global optimization or loop-closure, and all methods in this work predict each relative pose independently, the RTE has more significance for us.
 Lastly, the ROT measures only the magnitude of the rotation of the local errors.

 The scaling factor is defined as

-where $P_{\tau}$ denotes absolute camera poses.
+where $\textbf{P}_{\tau}$ denotes absolute camera poses.
 A different approach would be to compute an alignment projection for the prediction, as in \cite{sturm2012benchmark}.
 However, as we investigate the ability to predict correct directions, we only scale the predicted trajectory but refrain from translating or rotating it.
 If a network were to predict the exact opposite of the ground truth, a rotation of 180° could compensate for the error, which is not informative in our case.
 We compute independent scales for the forward and backward trajectories.